AMOOOMA/neural-network-made-in-java/README.md

 the sigmoid function and how weights and biases are used.
 <img src="/images/sigmoid defi.png" width="60%">

+After knowing the underlying mathematics, check out the [documentation]() for how to use this project.
 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details